foerstj/green-range/README.md

 This means that the pacing / balancing and the level design are not meticulously hand-crafted.
 Please keep that in mind.
-The terrain structure will contain dead ends, and I will try to close them off, but do not expect a reward chest at each dead end.
+The terrain structure will contain dead ends, and I will not bother to close them all off, also do not expect a reward chest at each dead end.
 Chances are you will simply have to walk all the way back to the Klars Trail empty-handed.

 Another note, the nights are quite dark out there in the mountains.
 They are not scripted for particular areas, but are based on the day-night cycle of DS, which takes about 38 minutes (1.6 real minutes per world hour).
-So if it bothers you and hinders exploration, you can simply wait a while.
+So if it bothers you and hinders exploration, you can simply wait a while.\
-(Depending on playtester feedback I might also try to implement a light spell, but let's see.)
+Alternatively, you can make use of a light spell, which are available in shops and also pcontent.

+## Compatibility

+No known incompatibilities.

+The light spell is available via pcontent in all maps, but its effect is purely visual.

 ## Attribution
 Textures of Fox and beta Mucosa courtesy of Eksevis.\